absmach/supermq-docs/docs/opcua.md

 ### Route Map

-The opcua-adapter use [Redis][redis] database to create a route-map between Magistrala and an OPC-UA Server.
-As Magistrala use Things and Channels IDs to sign messages, OPC-UA use node ID (node namespace and node identifier combination) and server URI.
-The adapter route-map associate a `Thing ID` with a `Node ID` and a `Channel ID` with a `Server URI`.
+The opcua-adapter uses [Redis][redis] database to create a route-map between Magistrala and an OPC-UA Server.
+As Magistrala uses Things and Channels IDs to sign messages, OPC-UA uses node ID (node namespace and node identifier combination) and server URI.
+The adapter route-map associates a `Thing ID` with a `Node ID` and a `Channel ID` with a `Server URI`.

-The opcua-adapter uses the matadata of provision events emitted by Magistrala system to update its route map.
+The opcua-adapter uses the metadata of provision events emitted by Magistrala system to update its route map.
 For that, you must provision Magistrala Channels and Things with an extra metadata key in the JSON Body of the HTTP request.
 It must be a JSON object with key `opcua` which value is another JSON object.
-This nested JSON object should contain `node_id` or `server_uri` that correspond to an existent OPC-UA `Node ID` or `Server URI`:
+This nested JSON object should contain `node_id` or `server_uri` that corresponds to an existent OPC-UA `Node ID` or `Server URI`:

 **Channel structure:**